Sharpicek/etch-a-sketch/README.md

 ## Known bugs
 1) ~~Unchecked recoloring for Fifty shades of gray doesn't darken the squares.~~ Fixed!
-2) Checked recoloring for Fifty shades of gray: When you color some square with fifty shades of gray, it remembers the last gray color even if you recolor it with different scheme.
+2) ~~Checked recoloring for Fifty shades of gray: When you color some square with fifty shades of gray, it remembers the last gray color even if you recolor it with different scheme.
 Meaning that it will start, if you recolor it again, where it lastly was.
-You have to reset the grid for completely starting over.
+You have to reset the grid for completely starting over.~~ Fixed!